isaacharrisholt/vorn-finance-tracker/README.md

-# Monzo Finance Tracker
+# Vorn Finance Tracker

-Monzo Finance Tracker is a Python program that categorises your income and spending and writes the data into a spreadsheet.
-It currently only works with data from a Monzo bank account and runs offline.
+Vorn Finance Tracker is a Python program that categorises your income and spending and writes the data into a spreadsheet.
+It works with any bank account that allows you to export a CSV file containing your transactions (support for QIF files coming soon).

+Note: if you bank with Santander and download your CSV file through their "Midata" system, check it before you run the program, as it's usually horrifically formatted, even for a CSV file.
+This isn't something I can correct, and is down to Santander themselves to sort.
+Sorry folks.

 ## Prerequisite Software